SheetJS/sheetjs/docbits/80_parseopts.md

 DBF files are detected based on the first byte as well as the third and fourth bytes (corresponding to month and day of the file date)

+Works for Windows files are detected based on the BOF record with type `0xFF`

 Plain text format guessing follows the priority order: